pghalliday/currency-market/README.md

 The `apply` method applies operations and returns the resulting deltas.

-Operations and deltas can be converted losslessly to and from JSON for tranmission.
+Operations and deltas can be converted losslessly to and from JSON for transmission.

 If an operation fails for any reason (eg. not enough funds) then an error will be thrown.